 The Murder of Tsar Nichols II and His Family 1918

-That is probably not what happened.
-After decades of research, my friend used architectural analysis to determine that the murder room was not wide enough to allow for the Bolshevik version of events.
+After a lifetime of research, and final research lasting a decade, the Romanovs’ Murder Case: The Myth of the Basement Room Massacre solves the mystery of the murder of Tsar Nicholas II and his family is finally out.
+And what a book it is.
+The Romanovs’ Murder Case destroys the myth that the entire family, plus a number of personal servants, were shot together in the basement of the Ipatiev House in Ekaterinburg, Russia in the early morning hours of July 17, 1918.
+Lawyer and author T. G. Bolen, using architectural analysis determines that the basement murder room simply was not wide enough to allow for the Bolshevik version of events.
 Enlisting a state police forensic handwriting expert, he has concluding that the last entry of the Tsarina into her diary was probably done later by another person, thus putting the accepted timeline into question.
-Finally, he has discovered the fascinating career of an American Army military intelligence officer, Major Homer H. Slaughter.
-His research indicates that:
+Finally, he presents the fascinating career of an American Army military intelligence officer, Major Homer H. Slaughter.

-Homer Slaughter later received a promotion to Colonel and in the 1930s was the chief of Army Intelligence for the Far East.
+Interviewing Colonel Slaughter’s family, the author found physical pieces of evidence that support that Homer Slaughter was actually in the Ipatiev House withing hours of the crime, and that Slaughter determined that some people were murdered there, but that murders occurred in at least two rooms.
+Slaughter’s personnel file at the National Archives in St. Louis, revealed that Slaughter received a promotion to Colonel and in the 1930s was the chief of Army Intelligence for the Far East.
 A master of many languages, an expert map-maker, with probably a photographic memory, Homer Slaughter was America’s “James Bond” without the glitz or pretension.
 During his career, he intercepted a proposed treaty between Japan and Russia, appeared throughout Asia in the most dangerous places and face great dangers.
 Once, in Harbin, China, he was being followed by a Japanese secret service agent.
 Slipping away to his Chinese contact, he informed him of the problem.
 The next morning, Homer heard a knock on his hotel door, but when he opened the door, no one was there — only a medium sized box.
 He took the box into the room and opened it.
 Inside was the head of the agent who had been following him!
 In true Slaughter style, Homer closed the box, dressed and took the closed box downstairs to the hotel concierge with instructions to deliver the box to the Japanese consulate!